flavienbwk/directframework/README.md

 # What is it ?
 A very simple and lightweight PHP framework which allows you to easily support multi-language for your website, and to quickly deploy its functionalities with a clean code.

-_Actual version :_ __ed-0.3__
+_Actual version :_ __ed-0.4__

 # Why this one ?
-Simple architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages.
+Simple architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages and use helpful integrated functionalities (log, notifications...).

 Available developer if there's a problem.

 Installation & documentation :
 ------------------------------